Ladder99/ladder99/pipeline/README.md

 # Pipeline

-These services define the Ladder99 pipeline.
+These Docker services define the Ladder99 pipeline.

-This is a work in progress.